-Following a decision at the 15th session of the The International Hydrological Programme (IHP) and a subsequent meeting of international experts in December 2002, UNESCO supported the establishment of a Global Network on Water Resources Management in Arid and Semi-arid Zones by bringing together an international group of experts to develop the concept, objectives, and an outline of the Network.
+Following a meeting of international experts in December 2002, UNESCO supported the establishment of a Global Network on Water Resources Management in Arid and Semi-arid Zones by bringing together an international group of experts to develop the concept, objectives, and an outline of the Network.
 The first meeting in Paris, in April 2003, was attended by 24 participants from 17 countries and representing water authorities and institutions related to arid zones, UNESCO, FAO, WMO, SAHRA, IAEA, Sahara and Sahel Observatory (OSS), International Association of Hydrogeologists (IAH), the European Space Agency (ESA), Programme SudMed and L'Institut de Recherche pour le Développement (IRD).
-In work groups and plenary sessions, the participants discussed concerns and problems and arrived at a draft implementation plan that: outlines the organizational structure, membership, links with other organizations and stakeholders; identifies objectives; and sets a timetable for work.
+In work groups and plenary sessions, the participants created a draft implementation plan that outlined the organizational structure, membership, links, objectives, and initial timetables.